Arp-G/learning-rust/IMP.md

 ```

 * Associated functions, inside impl blocks we can have methods which receive self as the first arg, also we can have a
-  associated function, which are like normal fucntion (they don't receive self), often these are used as contructors.
+  associated function, which are like normal fucntion (they don't receive self), often these are used as contructors, which give a instance of that struct.
-  To calll an associated function we use, struct::func().
+  To call an associated function we use, struct::func().

   Associated functions let you namespace functionality that is particular to your struct without having an instance available.